-Alice Xu is a sophomore, and this is her second year on The Review.
-She loves to bake and enjoys sculpting miniature clay animals in her free time.
+Alice is a sophomore in her second year on Review.
+She loves to bake and enjoys sculpting miniature clay animals.

 January 9, 2020